-\?\ Proposed 1% of the variable budget.
-Includes the promotion of the innovation sector, the strengthening of relationships with existing business groups, companies, and major developments, as well as proactively planning and implementing initiatives to enhance Historic Downtown Cochrane.

-- Supporting businesses to succeed helps our economy grow \ - Attracting outside investment into Cochrane \ - Supporting small business is important to me \ - Need to increase non-residential tax base \ - Some other reason (specify): \\\\\\ - Don't know

-B9c Show if B9a decrease library

-Why would you decrease spending on Business Development? \?\

-\?\ Proposed 1% of the variable budget.
-Includes the promotion of the innovation sector, the strengthening of relationships with existing business groups, companies, and major developments, as well as proactively planning and implementing initiatives to enhance Historic Downtown Cochrane.

-- $\Box_1$ Current business development meets the needs of the community \ - Money could be better used for other services \ - $\Box_3$ It is not a priority for the Town at the present time to grow its economic base \ - Some other reason (specify): \\\\\ - Don't know

-Thank you for your input on the Town of Cochrane's variable spending budget.
-Is there any additional feedback you would like to provide regarding your choices?
+Please s elect all that apply. used 1% of the variable budget.
+Includes the promotion of the innovation sector, the strengthening of relationships with existing groups, companies, and major developments, as well as proactively planning and implementing initiatives to enhance Historic n Cochrane.
+Supporting businesses to succeed helps our economy grow Attracting outside investment into Cochrane Supporting small business is important to me 3 Need to increase non-residential tax base □ 5 Some other reason (specify): 3 Don't know narked with are randomized В9с Show if B9a decrease library - ould you decrease spending on Business Development? ? elect all that apply. sed 1% of the variable budget.
+Includes the promotion of the innovation sector, the strengthening of relationships with existing business ខ្ groups, companies, and major developments, as well as proactively planning and implementing initiatives to enhance Historic in Cochrane.
+Current business development meets the needs of the community Money could be better used for other services □ 3 It is not a priority for the Town at the present time to grow its economic base □ 4 Some other reason (specify): 9- 🔲 Don't know Levels n narked with are randomized Q4 Thank v you for your input on the Town of Cochrane's variable spending budget.
+Is there any additional ck you would like to provide regarding your choices? iccuba ek you would like to provide regulating your endices:

-□ -8 No additional feedback
+No additional feedback

+- 8 The dualitional recubuck

+Q5

-What other projects or goals (if any) should the Town be thinking of when planning the budget for 2024 and beyond?
+What o ther projects or goals (if any) should the Town be thinking of when planning the budget for 2024

+, , , , , , , , , , , , , , , , , , ,

+None/Cannot think of any and be No additional feedback ther projects or goals (if any) should the Town be thinking of when planning the budget for 2024 yond?
 These may result in a tax increase.

-□ -8 None/Cannot think of any
+None/Cannot think of any